svn2github/dotnetzip/Readme.txt

 You can Donate
 --------------------------------

 If you think this library is useful, consider donating to my chosen
-cause: The Boys and Girls Club of Washington State.
+cause: The Boys and Girls Club of Southwestern Pennsylvania, in the USA.
+(In the past I accepted donations for the Boys and Girls Club of Washington State, also in the USA.
+I've moved, and so changed the charity.)
 I am accepting donations on my paypal account.

 http://cheeso.members.winisp.net/DotNetZipDonate.aspx